 All 404 Redirect to Homepage- With over 200,000 downloads, All 404 Redirect to Homepage is one of the most famous 404 redirection plugins.
 It’s also the easiest to use because it automatically redirects all 404 pages to the homepage, unlike most other plugins that need you to set redirects for specific URLs.

-Safe Redirect Manager- Another plugin that makes it simple to generate 404-page redirects is Safe Redirect Manager.
+301 Redirects – Easy Redirect Manager- Another plugin that makes it simple to generate 404-page redirects.
 It has a lot of features that make it one of the most incredible plugins to utilize.
+Install it from here.

 Step 1: To begin, The All 404 Redirect to Homepage plugin will be installed initially.
 You may do so either by downloading it from WordPress.org or by going to Plugins > Add New in your WordPress admin panel and searching for the plugin.
 After you’ve finished installing the plugin, be sure to activate it.